FeridAksahin/FeridAksahin/README.md

 <h1>Hello 👋</h1>
 I'm a 4th year software engineering student.
 I like to improve myself in my field.
-I am currently developing myself in the fields of android developer and web developer.
+I like to improve myself in my field.
+I am currently developing myself in the web development.

 ### Summary :writing_hand: